 Bytes Per Second (B/s) to Petabits Per Second (Pbps) Converter

-Type a value into the Bytes Per Second (B/s) field to convert to Petabits Per Second (Pbps).
+Type your transfer speed in the input field to find Petabits Per Second (Pbps) equivalent of your Byte Per Second (B/s) value.
 1 B/s = 8.000000e-15 Pbps, covering both bit-based and byte-based transfer rate units.

 Convert Bytes Per Second to Petabits Per Second